Abolition of the Cossack system in Sloboda Ukraine: Reform of military regiments

 During 1763–1764, instead of the abolished Cossack regiments, imperial regular hussar regiments were formed: the Kharkiv, Sumy, Okhtyrka, Izyum, and Ostrogozhsky hussar regiments.
 Sloboda Cossacks and assistants were transformed into so-called military citizens (social status they were similar to state peasants), Cossack officers were compared to the Russian nobility (depending on the rank was given hereditary or personal nobility).
 Those who wished to continue their service in the imperial regiments were given military ranks in accordance with the government they held in the Cossack regiments.
 Officers who refused to continue their service also received appropriate ranks, military or civilian, according to the Table of Ranks.

-Military citizens and burghers (except for proprietors and serfs) by lot (from which some now evaded) served in the territorial hussar regiments of the permanent staff.
+Military citizens and burghers (except for proprietors and those who evaded service) by and large served in the territorial hussar regiments of the permanent staff.
 The regimental composition in peacetime was small – 1,000 men per regiment, but often it exceeded, sometimes significantly.
 Other conscripts who did not pass the lottery were periodically trained.
 At the beginning of the war, the regiments expanded to wartime staff, and in its continuation, if necessary, received reinforcements from the peaceful province from those who had undergone training in the past as part of marching squadrons.

 The reformation, on the example of the Okhtyrka Regiment, took place as follows:

 As it turned out, the newly made hussars were much more fortunate than those of the Cossacks, who became "mere peaceful plowmen" – the latter, in the vast majority, were soon simply enslaved.

 During the transformation of the Cossack regiments into Hussars, local officers were equated in rights with the Russian nobility.
 At that time, among the privileged class, it was the "Ukrainian nobles" in the territory of the former Sumy, Okhtyrka, Kharkiv and Izium Sloboda Cossack regiments that dominated (and owned most of the land), in contrast to Ostrogozhchyna (meaning Ostrogozhchyna within the Bulavin Rebellion, without, where the majority was for the Russians.
 This fixation of landowners on a national basis is understandable, because it depended on the geographical proximity of Ostrogozhsk to the central provinces of Russia.